Have You Thought About Your New Year's Resolutions Lately?April 18th, 2017

-- is baby aspirin safe while pregnant Exercise in the right way.
+- Exercise in the right way.
 Unless you are starring in a Gatorade commercial, you don’t need to bench press double your weight nor run a mile in under 6 minutes each morning.
 For the average person, a good athletic training program consists of exercises that work out the whole body – including your bones and joints.
 A cardio workout improves the function and health of the heart, lungs and blood vessels.
 Weight-bearing exercises improve your bone and joint health while enhancing the function of your muscles and connective tissues.

 Exercise does not have to be boring either.
 Unfortunately, as people grow up, they lose the connection between fun and movement – “playtime.”
 Think about the kind of person you are and what you like to do.
 Some people may love going to the gym while others prefer to play club/team sports.
 Still others like walking the dog around the neighborhood or playing tag with their kids at the playground.
 Getting your children involved benefits not only you by adding fun to your fitness and athletic training routine, but it also teaches your kids the importance of exercise!

 If you’ve totally run out of steam when it comes to keeping your resolutions, don’t despair.
 Start over again!
 Getting fit is a marathon, not a sprint.
 No one expects you to change your habits overnight – and you shouldn’t expect yourself to either.

 Fitness for Health creates unique exercise programs based on a person’s individual fitness goals.
 Do you want to lose weight, focus on weight management

 as an adult or combat childhood obesity

 ?
 Interested in toning your body?
 Aspiring to improve your athletic edge

 ?
 No problem!
 Whether you are a child or a senior citizen

 , Fitness for Health can you help you and your loved ones reach your full potential.]]>